Jane Sissmore

 Kathleen Maria Margaret Sissmore, MBE (1898–1982), was known as Jane Sissmore and then Jane Archer after her marriage in 1939.
-In 1929 she became the first female officer in Britain's Security Service, MI5, and was still their only woman officer at the time of her dismissal for insubordination in 1940.
+In 1929 she became the first woman of officer rank in Britain's Security Service, MI5, and was still their only woman officer at the time of her dismissal for insubordination in 1940.
 She had been responsible for investigations into Soviet intelligence and subversion.
 She then joined the Secret Intelligence Service (MI6), but when Kim Philby, later to be exposed as a double agent, became her boss he reduced her investigative work because he feared she might uncover his treachery.

 In his memoirs, Philby wrote, "After Guy Liddell, Jane was perhaps the ablest professional intelligence officer ever employed by MI5".
 Following management changes in MI5, she returned there in 1945 or 1946.

 Personal life

 Jane Sissmore, the daughter of Colonel John Edmund Angelo Sissmore and Kathleen Maud Forbes-Smith was born in Bengal on 11 March 1898 and moved to London in her early childhood with her parents and elder brother.
 Her father became a tea merchant.
 Sissmore became head girl at Princess Helena College, Ealing and was recruited to MI5 in 1916 as an eighteen-year-old clerk after her head-teacher was asked to send suitable school leavers to MI5.
 She has been described as "one of MI5's most remarkable wartime recruits".
 In her spare time she trained to be a barrister, becoming the fifth woman to be admitted to Gray's Inn, and, after obtaining first-class exam results, was called to the bar in 1924.
-The day before World War II broke out Sissmore, still MI5's only female officer, married Wing Commander John Oliver "Joe" Archer, CBE, who became the liaison officer between MI5 and the Royal Air Force.
+The day before World War II broke out Sissmore, still MI5's only woman of officer rank, married Wing Commander John Oliver "Joe" Archer, CBE, who became the liaison officer between MI5 and the Royal Air Force.
 Jane Archer died in Dorset in September 1982.